 A trustworthy provider will be open about how they protect your data.
 If you have to dig for information about their security protocols, consider it a red flag.
 Your goal is to find a partner who prioritizes security as much as you do, giving you confidence that your files are in good hands.

-Check for Security Certifications
+Look for Key Security Certifications

 Think of security certifications as a third-party stamp of approval.
 They show that a provider has met rigorous, internationally recognized standards for data security.
 Instead of just taking a company’s word for it, you can rely on these credentials to verify their commitment.
 Look for certifications like SOC 2 Type II or ISO 27001 on their website.